top of page

 His educational background is as diverse as his professional experience.
 Initially, he pursued a Bachelor of Business from the University of Pennsylvania, a testament to his versatile interests.
 However, his passion for architecture led him to Cornell University, where he earned a Master of Architecture degree with distinction.
 This educational shift was not merely a change in discipline but a reflection of his evolving career aspirations.
 His time at Cornell was further extended to specialize in Building Science and Technology and to gain expertise in Environmental Systems.
 In 2003, his dedication to lifelong learning brought him back to Cornell to deepen his knowledge in environmentally-conscious building and design.

 Over two decades in the architectural field, he has been involved in numerous top-level projects that showcase his versatility and commitment to excellence.
 In 2012, he collaborated with the San Francisco Historic Buildings Committee to plan and design renovations for several public service spaces.
 This project underscored his ability to blend aesthetic appeal with functional utility.
 In 2015, his architectural acumen was recognized by the Hagman's Group of NYC, who entrusted him with the design of a structure built entirely from sustainable and recycled materials.
 This project was an architectural feat and a testament to his commitment to sustainable building practices.
 During his tenure at Parkins and Rhodon, he led the design of a full-scale shopping center, demonstrating his proficiency in handling large-scale commercial projects.
-He also played a significant role in drafting plans for a multi-story house of worship, showcasing his ability to integrate cultural and spiritual elements into architectural designs.
+A. Alberto Lugo, also significantly drafted plans for a multi-story house of worship, showcasing his ability to integrate cultural and spiritual elements into architectural designs.
 His work designing affordable housing in collaboration with local urban development teams highlights his dedication to social responsibility and community engagement.

 Gallery